-structure, and (iv) interaction between these various factors and the observed sequences of attention allocation events.
+Control Factors.
+The probability of observing an attention allocation event may be affected by a number of additional factors related to (i) characteristics of participants, (ii) characteristics of problems, (iii) organization structure, and (iv) interaction between these various factors and the observed sequences of attention allocation events.
 In our models, we include control variables at each of these levels.
-We define Experienced participants as an indicator variable taking value 1 for participants that were already active during previous release cycles of the project, and zero otherwise.
-Other conditions being equal, a positive effect would provide evidence that experienced participants are more likely to allocate their attention to problems.
+We define Experienced participants as an indicator variable taking value one for participants that were already active during previous release cycles of the project and zero otherwise.
+Other conditions being equal, a positive effect provides evidence that experienced participants are more likely to allocate their attention to problems.
 The variable Institutional participants is introduced to capture formal role differentiation.
-Participants are considered "institutional" if they use an email address ending with the official Apache domain (i.e., apache.org): in such case, the Institutional participant indicator variable equals 1, otherwise it is 0.
+Participants are considered "institutional" if they use an email address ending with the official Apache domain (i.e., apache.org): in such cases, the Institutional participant indicator variable equals one; otherwise, it is zero.
 There were 86 institutional participants out of 6,193 participants present during the observation period.
 A positive effect associated with this indicator variable implies that institutional participants are more likely to allocate their attention to problems.

 The community of participants structured around the project has several ways to channel attention on problems.
 Examples include the assignment of problem priority and severity levels.
-Participants willing to allocate their attention to a specific problem assign a priority level ranging from 1 (highest priority problems) to 5 (lowest priority problem) to it.
-Assigning a priority level is an attempt to communicate how urgently participants would like to fix specific problems, and hence to direct their attention to them.
+Participants willing to allocate their attention to a specific problem assign a priority level ranging from one (highest priority problems) to five (lowest priority problem) to it.
+Assigning a priority level is an attempt to communicate how urgently participants want to fix specific problems and, hence, to direct their attention to them.
 We use this information to construct an ordinal problem priority indicator that we use to control for the potential differential attractiveness of problems assigned to different levels of priority.
-A negative effect associated to Problem priority would indicate that problems with high priority tend to attract additional attention (because problems with priority = 1 are high priority problems).
-Participants also assign a severity level to each software bug on a seven-point scale ranging from "enhancement" (a request for new features) to "blocker" - a bug that effectively prevents further development of the software.
-Assigning a severity level is an attempt to communicate how urgently bugs need to be fixed, and hence to direct attention to crucial problems.
-For example, if a problem has "blocker" status, then it must absolutely be fixed before the next release or project milestone.
-We use this information to construct a Problem severity indicator variable taking the value 1 if the problem is classified as a "blocker" and 0 otherwise.
-A positive estimate of the parameter associated with problem severity would suggest that severe problems tend to receive additional attention.
+A negative effect associated to Problem priority indicates that problems with high priority tend to attract additional attention (because problems with priority = 1 are high-priority problems).
+Participants also assign a severity level to each software bug on a seven-point scale ranging from "enhancement" (a request for new features) to "blocker," a bug that effectively prevents further development of the software.
+Assigning a severity level is an attempt to communicate how urgently bugs need to be fixed and, hence, to direct attention to crucial problems.
+For example, if a problem has blocker status, then it must absolutely be fixed before the next release or project milestone.
+We use this information to construct a Problem severity indicator variable taking the value one if the problem is classified as a blocker and zero otherwise.
+A positive estimate of the parameter associated with problem severity suggests that severe problems tend to receive additional attention.